 Why is Biodiversity Important?

-Biodiversity is significant for the life on Earth.
-It is necessary for the healthy ecosystems which provides us healthy air, clean water, food, medicine, better weather, essential resources that we rely on and the secure environment to live.
+Biodiversity is significant for life on Earth.
+It is necessary for the healthy ecosystems which provide us with healthy air, clean water, food, medicine, better weather, essential resources that we rely on and a secure environment to live.

 Let’s look into how biodiversity works, why is biodiversity so important for us and why is biodiversity necessary for the planet.